+ (505) 5736-6438 (whatsapp)

-Located in Altagracia, one block east of the Catholic church.
+Located in Altagracia, one block north of the Casa Materna and the Central Park .

+Centro PUMA is our café and community center where locals and foreigners can come together for a common cause of education and conservation.
 PUMA stands for Protectores Unidos por el Medio Ambiente, or United Protectors of the Environment.
-Tour guides staff it in turns, keeping it open for regular hours and providing classes and tutoring for locals and assistance for tourists.
+Tour guides and teachers staff our café and visitor center, providing classes and tutoring for locals, assistance for tourists.
+All proceeds support the local community and environmental projects.

 There’s a large meeting space, smaller classroom, library, book exchange, computers (with tutoring if needed), and an organic garden with fresh fruits, veggies, and hangout space.